Skip to main content

 • Keep your GPS off when not in use.
 Letting an app always track where you are can let unwanted people get ahold of your location at all times.

-• Use the Find My iPhone app or other smartphone equivalent that can assist you if your phone is lost or stolen.
+• Use the Find my iPhone app of another smartphone equivalent that can assist you if your phone is lost or stolen.

 • Always keep your systems up to date, installing the latest anti-virus protection programs when available.

 • Request a refund if your online purchase is delivered damaged or not delivered altogether.
-If the retailer refuses then contact your credit or debit card company to stop the payment.
+If the retailer refuses, contact your credit or debit card company to stop the payment.

 • Use computers that have a firewall.

-• Do not do financial transactions at spots with unsecure Wi-Fi.
+• Do not make financial transactions at spots with unsecure Wi-Fi.